nullfoxh/PlateBuffer/README.md

 ## Credits and acknowledgements

-* Much love to Elyne from the Netherwing discord for helping me with testing the addon and for gathering and filling aura data.
+* Much love to Elyne for helping me with testing the addon and for gathering and filling aura data.
 * Pyralis for letting me butcher his config GUI code.
 * Cyprias for his LibAuraInfo, which I based my aura database on.
+* Theroxis for helping me debug!